-A survey of Which? members showed that more than a third of self-funders were worried about running out of money.
+A survey of Which? members showed that more than a third of people self-funding their care were worried about running out of money.

 You’re not obliged to get professional advice when choosing how to finance your long-term care, but in most cases it’s crucial to do so.